Attlo History, Family Crest & Coats of Arms

 Another 38 words (3 lines of text) are included under the topic Early Attlo Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Attlo family to Ireland

 Some of the Attlo family moved to Ireland, but this topic is not covered in this excerpt.

 Another 87 words (6 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

-Migration of the Attlo family to the New World and Oceana
+Migration of the Attlo family

-.
+Because of this political and religious unrest within English society, many people decided to immigrate to the colonies.
+Families left for Ireland, North America, and Australia in enormous numbers, traveling at high cost in extremely inhospitable conditions.
+The New World in particular was a desirable destination, but the long voyage caused many to arrive sick and starving.
+Those who made it, though, were welcomed by opportunities far greater than they had known at home in England.
 Many of these families went on to make important contributions to the emerging nations of Canada and the United States.
 Analysis of immigration records indicates that some of the first North American immigrants bore the name Attlo or a variant listed above: John Low settled in Barbados in 1663; Joseph Low settled in Delaware in 1682; Leonard Low settled with his wife Anna and three children in Carolina in 1754.